dehe1011/QuantumDNA/README.md

 ## Shortcuts

 To enhance the readability and maintainability of the code, we have standardized a set of frequently used shortcuts.
-These abbreviations help keep the code concise while still being clear and understandable:
+This list of abbreviations is intended to simplify usage for the users:

 * ```ham```: hamiltonian
 * ```dm```: density matrix